UK PM Johnson in hospital with persistent COVID-19 symptoms but still working

 “I’m in good spirits and keeping in touch with my team, as we work together to fight this virus and keep everyone safe.”

-Johnson’s spokesman said the prime minister had a comfortable night in the hospital and remained there under observation.
-He described Johnson’s symptoms as “persistent”.
-These included a high temperature and a cough.
+Johnson, who had been isolating in Downing Street, had a comfortable night in the hospital and remained there under observation, his spokesman said.

-The spokesman urged caution about media reports that Johnson was receiving oxygen treatment but refused to answer directly if he had pneumonia.
-Johnson continues to receive his ministerial box of government documents, he added.

-It was not clear how an ill prime minister could lead the government’s response to the outbreak from a hospital.
+It was not immediately clear how an ill prime minister could lead the government’s response to the outbreak from a hospital.
 Some medics told Reuters it was unclear what was meant by precautionary tests for COVID-19 complications.

-Britain has no formal succession plan should the prime minister become incapacitated.

-Foreign Secretary Dominic Raab, 46, chaired the government’s emergency COVID-19 meeting on Monday.
-Raab will continue to chair the daily meeting while Johnson is in hospital.
+Britain has no formal succession plan should the prime minister become incapacitated, though Foreign Secretary Dominic Raab, 46, chaired the government’s emergency COVID-19 meeting on Monday.

-Some in the Conservative Party called for Raab to formally step in for the prime minister until he was better.
+While the government said Raab would continue to chair the daily meeting while Johnson was in hospital, some in the Conservative Party called for him to formally step in for the prime minister until he was better.

 “Raab should formally deputise for Johnson until he is back to his normal swashbuckling self,” said Paul Goodman, editor of the ConservativeHome website.
 “There are already problems which the prime minister’s illness will intensify.”